bcgov/data-publication/pages/dsg_bcgw_roles_responsibilities_vendors.md

 has_toc: false
 ---

-# Roles and Responsibilties - Vendors
+# Roles and Responsibilities - Vendors

 Publishing new or modified BC Geographic Warehouse objects requires coordination between multiple partners including DataBC staff, the contractor involved (if applicable), and the project’s business analyst.